maniospas/fairbench-tiny/README.md

 - --predict &lt;colname> Name of the column containing predicted labels (default: *predict*).
 - --threshold &lt;value> Highlight values below this fairness threshold in red, and above 1-threshold in green (default: 0.0).
 Violated thresholds make the final report return with exit code 1.
 - --numbers &lt;value> Declares that numerical data columns with less than the number of distinct values should be treated as categorical.
 For example, you might have values 1,2,3 for marital status, where the identifiers are explained elsewhere.
 - --members &lt;value> Minimum number of samples required for a group to be included in the fairness report.
 Groups with fewer members are ignored.
 Default is 1.
-You can set this value to zero to also show groups that are not present in your data (for example, obtained from *.fb* scripts).
+You can set this value to zero to also show groups that are not present in your data (for example, explicitly or implicitly mentioned in *.fb* scripts).

 **Streaming args**